binlinju/binli.github.io/index.md

   - **Project content**: To meet the requirements of commanders to effectively understand the rapidly changing battlefield situation, build an intelligent game decision system of wargame in the complex environment

-  - **Work Done**: Realize intelligent wargame based on the deep reinforcement learning algorithms
+  - **Task**: Implement intelligent wargame based on the deep reinforcement learning algorithms

   - **Project Achievements**: A copyright of computer software (Authorization Number: 2020R11S0628066); Participated in publishing 2 papers